Don Alias: Touring with Stone Alliance

-While at school in Boston, Alias met bassist Gene Perla, with whom he formed the jazz trio, Stone Alliance, in 1964.
-The group also included saxophonist Steve Grossman, mainly centering on jazz, Afro-Cuban, rock, and pop music.
+While at school in Boston, Alias met bassist Gene Perla, with whom he formed the jazz trio Stone Alliance in 1964.
+The group also included saxophonist Steve Grossman and mainly centered on jazz, Afro-Cuban, rock, and pop music.
 In 1976, the trio began a 15-day tour in Chile, launched through the US State Department Jazz Diplomacy program.
 The initial leg, with 10 locations in Chile, extended into a 6-month tour with stops in Uruguay, Brazil, Paraguay, and Argentina.

 The group totaled two South American tours, four European tours, and two Canada tours.
 The band recorded four studio albums between 1976 and 1980, with live albums from Amsterdam, Buenos Aires, Berlin, and Bremen.
 After a 13-year hiatus, the group returned as a power trio with guitarist Mitch Stein playing two notable shows in New York City.

 Work with Miles Davis, David Sanborn and others

 Charles "Don" Alias playing alongside Miles Davis, Keith Jarrett, Michael Henderson, Leon "Ndugu" Chancler, Gary Bartz, and James Forman.

 His work with Nina Simone caught the eye of Miles Davis, who recruited him to play trap-set drums on Bitches Brew.
-Alias played alongside Jack DeJohnette utilizing a "lean and loose" syncopation that channel inspiration from New Orleans parade tunes.
+Alias played alongside Jack DeJohnette utilizing a "lean and loose" syncopation that channels inspiration from New Orleans parade tunes.

-Alias' most prominent work was with saxophonist David Sanborn, for whom he worked as a stage and studio member for nearly 20 years.
-During these sessions and beyond, he paid careful attention to detail and had a dedication to the improvement of every member of the group.
+Alias's most prominent work was with saxophonist David Sanborn, for whom he worked as a stage and studio player for nearly 20 years.
+During these sessions and beyond, Alias paid careful attention to detail and had a dedication to the improvement of every member of the group.
 Sanborn remarked that Alias would consistently come to sessions offering specific improvements based on the previous day's work.
-Sanborn added that "[Alias] immersed himself 100 percent in the music, and he gave his all to the music."
+Sanborn said: "[Alias] immersed himself 100 percent in the music, and he gave his all to the music."

-He was the drummer for Joni Mitchell's live album Shadows and Light, which features his drum kit on the cover.
+Alias was the drummer for Joni Mitchell's live album Shadows and Light, which features his drum kit on the cover.
 For Mitchell's second live album, she recruited many well-known jazz artists, such as Pat Metheny, Jaco Pastorius, Lyle Mays, and Michael Brecker.
 Alias was the studio percussionist for Mitchell's early jazz-influenced albums.
 On Don Juan's Reckless Daughter, he played congas, claves, snare drums, and sandpaper blocks; he also provided some background vocals.
 Alias played congas on the Mingus album.

 Style and influence

 Alias credited his playing style to Cuban and Puerto Rican hand drummers, whose techniques he said he picked up from the streets of New York.
-As such, he often played congas, bongos, and other hand drums, rather than a traditional drum kit.
+As such, he often played congas, bongos, and other hand drums rather than a traditional drum kit.

 Gene Perla was responsible for introducing Alias to singer-songwriter Nina Simone, for whom he switched gears and played a traditional full-set drum kit.
 This change did not present a challenge; instead, Alias thrived and eventually became her musical director.
 His work was important to Simone's growing interest in percussive sounds, and he's credited with a live performance on her 1970 album Black Gold.